vgmstream/vgmstream/README.md

 For files containing multiple subsongs, you can write them all using some flags.
 **WARNING, MAY TAKE A LOT OF SPACE!** Some files have been observed to contain +20000 subsongs, so don't use this lightly.
-Remember to set an output name (`-o`) with subsong wilcards (or leave it alone for the defaults).
+Remember to set an output name (`-o`) with subsong wildcards (or leave it alone for the defaults).
 - `test.exe -s 1 -S 100 file.bank`: writes from subsong 1 to subsong 100
-- `test.exe -s 101 -S 0 file.bank`: writes from subsong 101 to max subsong
+- `test.exe -s 101 -S 0 file.bank`: writes from subsong 101 to max subsong (automatically changes 0 to max)
-- `test.exe -S 0 file.bank`: writes from subsong 1 to max subsong (automatically changes 0 to max)
+- `test.exe -S 0 file.bank`: writes from subsong 1 to max subsong
 - `test.exe -s 1 -S 5 -o bgm.wav file.bank`: writes 5 subsongs, but all overwrite the same file = wrong.
 - `test.exe -s 1 -S 5 -o bgm_?02s.wav file.bank`: writes 5 subsongs, each named differently = correct.